Date of Degree

 Copyright 2009 David Preston Taylor III

 Taylor, David Preston.
-"Structure and transition: towards an accretivist theory of time." dissertation, University of Iowa, 2009.
+"Structure and transition: towards an accretivist theory of time."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.